 - Maintained veterinary health care records, scheduling, advising, and counseling clients, and answering phone calls.

 - Authorized and disbursed pet food orders as directed by office policy.

 - Assisted the veterinarians and veterinary technicians with animal care, treatments, and filling medications.

 - Participated in meetings to enhance methods to increase the practice’s sales and clientele and to improve client satisfaction.

 - Used the Infinity software program for data entry of the medical procedures for each patient.

-- Educated clients about possible forms of treatments, services, products that the hospital provides.
+- Educated clients about possible forms of treatments, services, and products that the hospital provides.

-- Act as first point-of-contact for customers and pets, visitors, and pharmaceutical and medical supply vendors.
+- Act as the first point of contact for customers and pets, visitors, and pharmaceutical and medical supply vendors.